 IJAMS IS DOG FRIENDLY

 Bring your furry friend!
-There is a Pet Welcome Station with leash holders and a doggy water fountain just outside the front entrance of the Visitor Center.
+There is a Pet Welcome Station with leash holders just outside the front entrance of the Visitor Center.
 For everyone’s enjoyment, dogs should keep their owners leashed at all times.
 Due to state and federal regulations that allow Ijams to care for animal ambassadors, pets are not allowed in the Visitor Center.

 Please pick up after your pooch!
 Poop bag stations can be found near the Visitor Center and pet waste bags are for sale in the Ijams gift shop.
 Thank you for helping to keep the nature center grounds clean.